Cotton Fabric Types You Can Use To Sew Clothes With!

 As you can see there are many different types of cotton fabric, as well as weights, weaves and thicknesses which can make choosing the right cotton fabric for your project tricky.

-I would suggest starting with the fabric that you prefer to sew with – I have my favourites and my take-them-or-leave-them options too – and cross reference it against the project that you’re planning on sewing.
+I would suggest starting with the fabric that you prefer to sew with – I have my favorites and my take-them-or-leave-them options too – and cross reference it against the project that you’re planning on sewing.
 Is it going to be the right weight?
 Will the weave structure suit the garment type?
 Is it season appropriate?

 This kind of search often inspires me.
 What will you be making next using a cotton fabric?
 Let me know in the comments!

-Your website is absolutely superb!
-It’s full of so much information it will take me days to thoroughly read and absorb it all.
-I love it!
-I have two questions I hope you can help with.
 1. Broiderie anglaise.
-I sew doll clothes - our group makes soft dolls for charity - and I love to add the eyelet when I can.
+I sew doll clothes – our group makes soft dolls for charity – and I love to add the eyelet when I can.
 I have cotton nightdresses from England without holes though, instead there are raised embroidery/nodules as often as eyelet holes would be.
 Is this still broiderie anglaise and is it sold in the USA?
-2. At an exercise class, my friend and I admired someone’s stripped shorts.
-It’s the kind of fabric seen in Middle-Eastern countries, a bit like seersucker but flat, like a twill (and remember stripped).
-I’m sure there’s a special name for that fabric but can’t find it on your website.
-Thank you!